ibm-cloud-docs/discovery-data/manage-collections.md

 ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}} only**

+This procedure is available in service instances that are managed by {{site.data.keyword.cloud_notm}} only.
+The *Manage data* page is not available in installed deployments.
+{: note}

 After you create a collection and the documents in the collection are indexed, you can see a list of the documents from the *Manage data* page.

 1. Open the *Manage collections* page.